 The Archive hopes to encompass materials from all on the left including those from Socialist, Social Democrat, Green, Marxist, Republican, Anarchist, Feminists, Trade Unions, campaigning groups, left and progressive Unionist voices and other groups on the island of Ireland, or with connections to Irish politics (for examples there are formations in the UK which are linked to Irish parties).
 But interesting or progressive noises from Fine Gael or Fianna Fáil are also of interest.
 Further areas include reflections upon the Irish left from organisations of the left and other ideological positions both in Ireland and outside of Ireland (for example there is a particularly interesting document in the Archive from the UK based unionist lobby group ‘Friends of the Union’ from the 1980s).
 There is no particular time span.

-The ILA was started by Ciarán Swan and the website was created by Aonghus Storey and is maintained by co-curators Aonghus Storey and Ciarán Swan.
-Aonghus previously worked in web development and is currently completing a degree in ethnomusicology and politics at Queen’s University Belfast.
-Ciarán is a co-founder of the Archive, works full-time in the area of political imagery and lectured in Visual Culture at the National College of Art and Design from 2004 to 2016.
+The ILA was started by Ciarán Swan and the website was created by Aonghus Storey, who both maintain the project as co-curators.
+Ciarán works full-time in the area of political imagery and lectured in Visual Culture at the National College of Art and Design from 2004 to 2016.
 Ciarán’s has conducted research on the visual and political identity of Irish political parties between 1977 and 1997 and his doctoral research was centred on state and semi-state identity and imagery on the island of Ireland, North and South, in the 20th century.
 Aonghus studied politics and ethnomusicology at QUB and works in web development.